LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/PostConversationSurvey/MigratingToConversationBuilder.md

 1. In Conversation Builder, manually recreate your survey bots.
 (If you're developing in your Production environment, which is not common and not recommended, assign the survey bots to "test" skills that aren't used in a production campaign, so you can test them before assigning production skills to them.)
 2. Test the survey bots.
 3. Release the new survey bots to your Production environment.
 4. Use the Bots Status application to migrate your account from Bot Studio to Conversation Builder.
-For details on this, see [here](bots-status-managing-post-conversation-survey-bots.html#migrate-to-conversation-builder).
+For details on this, see farther below.

 {: .important}
 While you're completing steps 1 - 3, you can continue to use Bot Studio.
 Once you complete step 4, you can no longer use Bot Studio.

+## Migration tasks performed in Bots Status

-You can use the Bots Status application that's intended for monitoring agent connectors to monitor your [post-conversation survey bots](conversation-builder-bots-post-conversation-survey-bots.html).
-There are a few important distinctions to be aware of as you do so:
+You can use the Bots Status application to monitor your post-conversation survey bots and to perform several migration-related tasks:

+* Migrate to Conversation Builder
+* Refresh the survey bot connector
+* Roll back to Bot Studio

+As you work in Bots Status, be aware of the following:

 * You can identify survey bots by examining the **User Name**.
 This is always "Survey Connector."
-(Custom bots display the agent name that's configured in Conversational Cloud.)
+In contrast, custom bots display the agent name that's configured in Conversational Cloud.
 * While each survey bot is listed individually in the dashboard, they all share a single agent connector.
+This means that performing any operation on one survey bot affects all the survey bots.
 * Successfully deployed survey bots display "Deployed" beneath the bot name.

 <img style="width:1000px" src="img/surveyBot_monitoring1.png">

-{: .important}
-Keep in mind that all survey bots share a single agent connector, so performing any operation on one survey bot affects all the survey bots.

-## Migrate to Conversation Builder
+### Migrate to Conversation Builder

-{: .important}
-This procedure is for brands that are moving from managing surveys in Bot Studio to doing so in Conversation Builder.

 If you currently use Bot Studio to trigger surveys, you must *manually switch* to triggering surveys from Conversation Builder.
 Follow this procedure after you've finished with survey development and testing using Conversation Builder.

 **To migrate to Conversation Builder**

-1. Access the Bots Status application as described [here](bots-status-overview.html#access-bots-status).
+1. Access the Bots Status application as described [here](https://developers.liveperson.com/bots-status-overview.html#access-bots-status) in the Developer Center.
 2. Use the filter controls to display the survey bots for the relevant environment.
 3. Select one of the survey bots, and click <img style="width:25px" src="img/icon_ellipsis_vertical.png"> (3-dot icon) beside the bot name.
 4. Select **Migrate to Conversation Builder**.